mkumar73/beckernick.github.io/_posts/2016-09-23-job-discovery.markdown

 extra_interest_companies = ['apple', 'microsoft', 'google', 'facebook', 'amazon']
 ```

 Okay, I can extract job information from a page on Indeed, and then I can evaluate the individual jobs from their URLs.
-Now I need to loop through Indeed.com and apply my functions to every page.
+Now I need to loop through Indeed.com's newest results for a search query and apply my functions to every page.
 I'll define a function `find_new_jobs` to do this.

 ```python